tanwalai/Portfolio/README.md

 - Python
 - Dashboard : data studio, tableau, powerBI

-If you have any question please feel free to contact email : tanwalai.y@gmail.com
+If you have any question please feel free to contact me. email : tanwalai.y@gmail.com